Paige Bueckers: Business interests

 Bueckers is represented by agent Lindsay Kagawa Colas of Wasserman.
 She signed with Wasserman as a name, image and likeness (NIL) client in August 2021, about one month after the NCAA allowed student-athletes to be compensated for the use of their NIL.
-Described as the "face of NIL" for women's basketball by The Athletic, industry analysts have projected her as having one of the highest earning potentials from NIL among college athletes, because of both her success in basketball and her large social media following.
+Described as the "face of NIL" for women's basketball by The Athletic in 2022, industry analysts have projected her as having one of the highest earning potentials from NIL among college athletes, because of both her success in basketball and her large social media following.
 On April 4, 2022, her Instagram account reached one million followers, making her reportedly the first women's college basketball player to achieve the mark.
-In 2022, Bueckers was named to the Fortune 40 Under 40 list, which honors influential young people in business, and The Athletics College Sports 40 Under 40 list, which recognizes the most influential young people in the college sports industry.
 She was also the inaugural winner of the Best NIL Athlete of the Year award by Sports Business Journal.

-In November 2021, Bueckers signed her first two major endorsement deals.
-The first was with footwear and apparel marketplace StockX, specifically for the company's basketball and women's sports lines.
-While she will continue to wear Nike apparel in games due to UConn's contract with the company, she will wear other brands while promoting StockX off the court.
-The second deal was with Gatorade, who signed her as its first college athlete.
-On February 7, 2022, Bueckers announced her third major partnership with mobile payment service Cash App.
-Through the deal, she launched the Paige Bueckers Foundation, which aims to promote social justice and create opportunities for families and children.
-On March 31, Bueckers became the first student-athlete brand ambassador for the education platform Chegg.
-Working with the nonprofit branch of Chegg, she partnered with hunger relief company Goodr to host a free pop-up grocery market in Minneapolis to address food insecurity among college students.
-On June 13, Bueckers announced a partnership with Crocs.
-On September 19, she announced a deal with Bose.
-On November 28, Bueckers and her college teammate, Azzi Fudd, announced that they had signed deals with Nerf.

-In May 2022, Bueckers was named executive producer of WBB Takeover as part of a two-day basketball showcase hosted by the sports media brand Overtime.
-She also coached and served as a commentator alongside fellow college players Aliyah Boston and Haley Jones during the event.
+In November 2021, Bueckers signed her first two major endorsement deals with StockX and Gatorade, becoming the first college athlete to sign with Gatorade.
+On September 6, 2023, Bueckers signed a multiyear deal with Nike; as part of the deal, she promoted the company's new GT Hustle 2 shoe.
+Bueckers also has a special colorway of the GT Hustle 3, making her the first college athlete to have her own Nike shoe.
+She has also signed deals with Crocs, Bose and Nerf.
+She is an advisor for Overtime Select, a basketball league created by sports media company, Overtime, for girls high school players.

 Bueckers' scoring success has earned her the nickname "Paige Buckets".
 On July 13, 2021, she filed for a trademark on the nickname for use on athletic apparel, such as shirts, pants, jackets, footwear, hats and uniforms.